Skip to content ↓

 ISI INSPECTION REPORT 2024

 Leaders have appropriate skills and knowledge and are not complacent.
-Pupils are widely consulted and their views integrated into any reviews.
+In areas where change is considered, for example in approaches to managing behaviour, pupils are widely consulted and their views integrated into any reviews.

 ISI INSPECTION REPORT 2024

-The culture of safeguarding is pro-active.
-Safeguarding leaders have a sharp insight regarding potential safeguarding risks.
+The culture of safeguarding is pro-active and governors and school leaders prioritise the safety and wellbeing of pupils in their decision-making.
+Safeguarding leaders have a sharp insight regarding potential safeguarding risks to pupils in the locality.
 Pupils feel safe at school.

 ISI INSPECTION REPORT 2024

-Higher and extended project qualifications are successful in developing pupils' research and investigative skills.
+Leaders have recently introduced higher and extended project qualifications which are examined at the end of Years 8 and 12 respectively.
+Results show that these are successful in developing pupils' research and investigative skills.

 ISI INSPECTION REPORT 2024